Optimizing tree decompositions in MSO: Implementing transductions in FPT time

 We say that an algorithm that receives a structure $\As$ on input {\em{implements $\Ii$ on $\As$}} if it either correctly concludes that $\Ii(\As)$ is empty, or outputs an arbitrary structure belonging to $\Ii(\As)$.

 We may now formally state the algorithmic result for \mso transductions..

-\begin{theorem} There is an algorithm that, given an \mso transduction $\Ii$ and a relational structure $\As$ over the input vocabulary of $\Ii$, implements $\Ii$ on $\As$ in time $f(\|\Ii\|,w)\cdot (n+m)$, where $n$ and $w$ are the size and the treewidth of the input structure, respectively, $m$ is the size of the output structure (or $0$ if $\Ii(\As)$ is empty), and $f$ is a computable function. \end{theorem}
+\begin{thm} There is an algorithm that, given an \mso transduction $\Ii$ and a relational structure $\As$ over the input vocabulary of $\Ii$, implements $\Ii$ on $\As$ in time $f(\|\Ii\|,w)\cdot (n+m)$, where $n$ and $w$ are the size and the treewidth of the input structure, respectively, $m$ is the size of the output structure (or $0$ if $\Ii(\As)$ is empty), and $f$ is a computable function. \end{thm}

 The cornerstone of the proof of Theorem~\ref{thm:implement-transduction} is a normalization theorem for \mso transductions: every \mso transduction can be written in a simple normal form that allows for algorithmic treatment.
-To describe this normal, it will be useful to introduce another type of an \mso transduction, which is a special case of interpretation.
+To describe this form, it will be useful to introduce another type of an \mso transduction, which is a special case of interpretation.
 By a {\em{renaming}} we mean an interpretation step that only renames symbols from the signature, possibly dropping some of them.
 Precisely, if the input vocabulary is $\Sigma$ and the output vocabulary is $\Gamma$, then there is an injective function $\rho\colon \Gamma\to \Sigma$ such each symbol $R\in \Gamma$, say of arity $r$, is interpreted by the formula $\phi_R(x_1,\ldots,x_r)=\rho(R)(x_1,\ldots,x_r)$.
 We can now state the normalization theorem.